 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data; the potential risk of harm from unauthorised use or disclosure of your personal data; the purposes for which we process your personal data and whether we can achieve those purposes through other means; and the applicable legal requirements.

-Details of retention periods for different aspects of your personal data are set out in the table in paragraph 3 above.
+Details of retention periods for different aspects of your personal data are set out in the table in section 5 above.

 Some personal data, is required to be kept for 7 years after it is no longer needed for practical purposes.
 This period reflects legal advice REUK has received as to potential legal liabilities of the Organisations.
 Such personal data may be needed as evidence in an insurance or legal claim.
 Specifically, this includes: